lucasabdalah/lucasabdalah/README.md

 ### Hi there 👋

-#### I am an undergraduate student in Telecommunications Engineering at Universidade Federal do Ceará (UFC), Fortaleza, Brazil.
+#### I am master student in Telecommunications Engineering at Universidade Federal do Ceará (UFC), Fortaleza, Brazil.
 #### My research is devoted to signal processing, data analysis, tensor models and their applications.

 <!--